Rebecca Roberts Martin

 M.S.
 Clinical Mental Health Counseling

-Dr. Roberts Martin has an extensive work history in counselor education as well as in clinical counseling and supervision dating back to 1993.
-Most recently Dr. Roberts Martin worked as a Forensic & Intensive Outpatient Behavioral Health Program Manager at a Community Mental Health agency.
-She is currently an Associate Director of Clinical Quality for Unitedhealthcare/Optum.
-Dr. Roberts-Martin has presented peer-reviewed presentations on Cognitive Behavioral Therapy for persistent psychosis and evidenced-based treatment for Hoarding.
-She has also contributed several chapters in career counseling texts.
-Her public service history includes service as on the school board for Summit Academy Schools in Canton, Ohio and as a team captain at the Summit County NAMIWalks.
-Dr. Roberts Martin is a contributing faculty member at Walden.
-Her specializations include a certification in Cognitive Therapy from the Cleveland Cognitive Therapy Institute, training in Cognitive Behavioral Therapy for Persistent Psychosis (CBT-p), psychological testing and assessment, cultural diversity, PTSD, veteran’s issues, forensic, supervision, career counseling, hoarding, and SMD.
+Dr. Roberts Martin, Ph.D., LPCC-S has an extensive work history in counselor education as well as in clinical counseling and supervision dating back to 1993.
+Dr. Roberts Martin is currently an Associate Director of Clinical Quality for Optum/Unitedhealth Group.
+Dr. Roberts Martin has presented peer-reviewed presentations on Cognitive Behavioral Therapy for persistent psychosis and evidenced-based treatment for Hoarding, and on many other clinical content and quality areas.
+She has contributed several chapters in 3 career counseling textbooks.
+Her public service history includes service on the school board for Summit Academy Schools in Canton, Ohio and as a Board member for the Summit County NAMI organization in Akron, Ohio.
+Specializations include Cognitive Behavioral therapy (Cleveland Center for Cognitive Therapy graduate), Cognitive Behavioral Therapy for Persistent psychosis (CBT-p), psychological testing and assessment, cultural diversity, PTSD, veteran’s issues, forensic issues, supervision, career counseling, hoarding, and substance use issues.
 Dr. Roberts Martin has a certificate in Lean/Six Sigma from Villanova University and an IHI Certification in Basic Quality and Safety.
+Dr. Roberts Martin has been a contributing faculty member at Walden since 2010, and part-time faculty at Capella University since 2015.

 Education